Substra/substra-documentation/docs/source/operations/orchestrator/index.rst

 The Orchestrator stores its data in a PostgreSQL database.
 Migrations are executed using a Kubernetes Job on installation and update (this relies on a Helm hook).

-The Orchestrator dispatches events through RabbitMQ.
-You should back up this Pod data to make sure not event get lost.